atlassian/react-beautiful-dnd/docs/guides/using-inner-ref.md

 }
 ```

+## Putting it all together

+Here is an example that shows off the learnings presented in this guide: https://codesandbox.io/s/v3p0q71qn5

 > Note, the name `innerRef` is just a convention.
 You could call it whatever you want for your component.
 Something like `domRef` is fine.